v4lue4dded/debugsnap/README.md

-# Debug Snapshot
+# debugsnap

 ## Overview

-**Debug Snapshot** is a Python package designed to facilitate debugging by enabling the saving and loading of a snapshot of a Python debugging environment.
+**debugsnap** is a Python package designed to facilitate debugging by enabling the saving and loading of a snapshot of a Python debugging environment.
 This tool is especially useful when you would like to use the functionally interactive python for debugging, making it easier to analyze and understand complex code behaviors.

 ## Installation

-To install Debug Snapshot, simply run the following command:
+To install debugsnap, simply run the following command:

 ```bash
 pip install debugsnap